Introduction to TOEFL iBT

 For students in Canada and the USA, the easiest way to register is to call ETS on 1-800-468-6335 (free number).
 If you do not live in the USA or Canada, you can download this free PDF file that lists the registration telephone number in your country.

 If you prefer to register online, you can register by visiting this site.
-You will need to set up a user name and password, which can be confusing, and the website is often very slow, so calling is easier if you are comfortable using the telephone.
+You will need to set up a user name and password.